 Why Did Puppy Prices Go Up and Will They Come Down?

-Prices are unlikely to drastically drop anytime soon thanks to the waiting lists.
-It will be an interesting although worrying insight we will all have once June/July comes round and people need to return to work and want to go back abroad on holidays.
-Many people feel they are perfectly placed for a dog with 'work from home' being the only option but what happens when the fad drops off?
+Prices are unlikely to drop anytime soon, thanks to the waiting lists.
+So it will be an interesting and worrying insight we will all have once June/July comes round, and people need to return to work and want to go back abroad on holidays.
+So many people feel they are ideally placed for a dog with 'work from home' being the only option, but what happens when the fad drops off?
 Only time will tell.

 Explore the World Together